jnovack/www.ozmonet.com/projects/graphite.md

 so that you can split the load.
 Since it is just listening for data and sending it off in an interval, resource utilization is relatively low.

+The exampleConfig just really needs one line of change.
+Just add the following before the last curly brace.

+    , graphite: { legacyNamespace: false }

+This will save you a lot of headache later with aggregation, which will already be a headache.
+The new namespace will ensure that counts are sent as `.count`, and per timeperiod rates as `.rate` to synchronize with your aggregation rules.

     cd /usr/local/src/
     node stats.js exampleConfig.js